 Start your horse on a gradual program of long, slow distance.
 Ride at the walk and trot, gradually increasing the amount of exercise time.
 If he is sound for it, begin adding in some canter after the first few weeks.

 If you are short on time, still make an effort or get some help so your horse exercises every day.
 Even 15 minutes of trotting on a longeline will do wonders when you need to pop in and out of the barn quickly.

 Your horse should be able to fully recover within 30 minutes (pulse and respiration) from whatever activity you decide on.

 Use the Henneke Body Condition Score system monthly to track progress.
 Scores range from 1 (emaciated) to 9 (obese, with pads of fat in specific places).
 The goal score is a 5 or a 6.
 Be sure to actually put your hands on the horse to feel his neck, ribs and loin for diminishing fat stores.

 If your horse has EMS already, work with your veterinarian to closely monitor diet and weight.

 Managing Editor HOLLY CACCAMISE has an M.S. in Animal Science with a specialization in equine nutrition and exercise physiology.

-This article originally appeared in the August 2017 issue of Horse Illustrated magazine.
+This article about nutrition for an “easy keeper” horse originally appeared in the August 2017 issue of Horse Illustrated magazine.
 Click here to subscribe!